 11. “You’ve got the talent and drive to be a shining star in this company, but you tend to stay apart from the wider team.
 What do you think would help you integrate better with your teammates?”

-12. “I know you’re all hard workers and dedicated to your jobs, but we need to focus on improving cooperation and supporting each other.
-Can we brainstorm solutions for making everyone feel like a valuable team player?
-When we all work together, our productivity soars.
-How can we strengthen our group bond?”
+12. “I know you’re all hard workers and dedicated to your jobs, but we need to focus on improving collaboration and strengthening our group bond.
+Can we brainstorm solutions for making everyone feel like a valuable team player?”

 Effective communication between a manager and employees is a critical component of success.
 Providing regular, constructive feedback is vital for improving communication in a group setting and during one-on-one meetings.

-14. “Your work has been great, and I would love to help you improve even more.
+14. “Your work has been great, but I’ve noticed that you’ve been a bit quieter lately.
 Can we schedule a weekly sync so I can stay in the loop and offer my support when you need it?”

 Employees with a solid commitment to their job will have moments when they feel disappointed and guilty about missing a goal.
 Acknowledge their disappointment and lift them back up by giving feedback that offers actionable solutions to prevent the same missed opportunity in the future.

-15. “We appreciate your passion for this project, despite a few hiccups.
+15. “We appreciate your passion for this project, even if you didn’t hit the goal you set out to achieve.
 What can we learn from this experience?
-I’m always here to support you if you need help.”
+I’m always here to support you if you need help meeting your next goal.”

 16. “Your work ethic and dedication to achieving goals are admirable and a valuable part of this team.
-I know you’re upset that Project X didn’t go exactly as planned, but it’s a meaningful learning experience.
+I know you’re upset that [project name] didn’t go exactly as planned, but it’s a meaningful learning experience.
 How can we realign your goals moving forward to ensure success?”

 When teammates get along, the positive vibes are infectious.
-People who genuinely like each other produce extraordinary teamwork!
-Expect to see greater creativity, stronger bonds, and better morale when you encourage positive social interaction.
+People who genuinely like each other produce extraordinary teamwork.
+Expect to see greater creativity, stronger bonds, and better morale when you encourage positive social interactions.

-18) “Hey, I noticed the tension between you and Kevin.
+18. “Hey, I noticed the tension between you and [employee name].
 You’re valuable team members, and I want to help you work through your issues together.
 Can I schedule a mediation session to help you both understand each other better?”

 19. “I’m glad that you’re comfortable asking for help.
 That’s an important skill.
-Next time you need a hand, I would like to see you bring forth possible solutions along with your request.”
+Next time you need a hand, I would like to see you bring forth possible solutions you’ve come up with, along with your request.”

-20. “I appreciate all your hard work on Project X, but I noticed you needed extra help.
+20. “I appreciate all your hard work on [project name], but I noticed you needed extra help.
 I know you’re a resourceful person.
-What kind of help can I give you to help you improve your confidence in your critical thinking skills?”
+What kind of help can I give you to help you improve your confidence in your critical thinking and problem-solving skills?”

-For constructive feedback to be effective, it needs to be clear, concise, and contain actionable guidance.
-Set your team up for success by outlining clear boundaries regarding workload and expectations, and offer the space to open up conversations around the feedback.
+For constructive feedback to be both understood and effective, it needs to be clear, concise, and contain actionable guidance.
+Set your team up for success by outlining clear expectations and boundaries regarding workload and offer the space to open up conversations around the feedback you’re giving.

 22. “I’d like to schedule a weekly one-on-one meeting together.
 Let’s use this time to make sure we’re clear about expectations and priorities.
 You’re a great team member, and I want to help you succeed.”